Megan Yount, LCSW-C

 My post-graduate work has included many different opportunities to sharpen my clinical skills and advance my expertise in working with children and families.
 I have spent time in the Public Child Welfare Sector, Education Settings, Residential and Juvenile Justice Programs, and finally private practice.
 I have 15 years of experience working with children and families.

-I specialize working with children, adolescents, families, and parents.
+I specialize in working with children, adolescents, and families/couples/parents.
 I love watching my youngest clients explore the world around them through play and art while providing the tools they need for healthy expression and emotional regulation.

-I also feel as though it is extremely important for families to be involved in the therapeutic process.
-Working on strengthening the family unit is a part of any child’s journey.
-Helping parents feel confident in their ability to best support their child through this period of growth not only helps their child but strengthens the bond between them.
+It is extremely important to me that that parents be involved in the therapeutic process with their children.
+Working collectively with me on strengthening the family unit is a part of every child’s therapeutic journey, when you choose me as their therapist.
+Helping parents feel confident in their ability to best support their child through this period of growth not only helps their child but also strengthens the child/parent bond.

-My main areas of focus are anxiety (such as OCD, separation anxiety, school related concerns, etc.), emotional dysregulation, oppositional behaviors, stress, self-esteem, life transitions, and parenting skills.
-I work with kids as young as 3, adolescents, and parents.
+My main areas of focus are anxiety (such as OCD, separation anxiety, school related concerns, etc.), emotional dysregulation, oppositional behaviors, stress, self-esteem, life transitions, parenting skills, and improved communication within your relationship/family.
+I work with children as young as 3 years old.